nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 6. Notes about the contact.
 7. Sort contacts by (priorities/personName/groups)
 8. Last meetup date for each contact

+**Use case: Sort contact list**

+**MSS**

+1. User requests to sort the contact list
+2. MeetBuddy updates the contact list following the sorting criterion.

+    Use case ends.

+**Extensions**

+* 1a.
+The sort parameters are invalid

+    * 1a1.
+MeetBuddy shows an error message.

+  Use case ends.

+**Use case: Unsort contact list**

+**MSS**

+1. User requests to unsort the contact list
+2. MeetBuddy updates the contact list to the original state without sorting.

+    Use case ends.

+**Use case: Sort meeting list**

+**MSS**

+1. User requests to sort the meeting list
+2. MeetBuddy updates the meeting list following the sorting criterion.

+    Use case ends.

+**Extensions**

+* 1a.
+The sort parameters are invalid

+    * 1a1.
+MeetBuddy shows an error message.

+  Use case ends.

+**Use case: Unsort contact list**

+**MSS**

+1. User requests to unsort the meeting list
+2. MeetBuddy updates the meeting list to the original state without sorting.

+    Use case ends.

+**Use case: Find meeting**

+**MSS**

+1. User searches for a meeting with some criteria.
+2. MeetBuddy updates the meeting list following the criteria.

+    Use case ends.

+**Extensions**

+* 1a.
+The search parameters are invalid

+    * 1a1.
+MeetBuddy shows an error message.

+  Use case ends.

+* 2a.
+No meeting is found.
+    * 2a1.
+MeetBuddy shows an empty meeting list.

+    Use case ends.

 ## Appendix: Non-Functional Requirements